lznfjv/goose/05_npu_conversion/README.md

     cd modelconv
     git clone -b v2.3.0 https://github.com/airockchip/rknn-toolkit2.git

+Since the repo is large (> 3GB), git clone will take sometime so be patient.
 This toolkit is exceptionally important because it will provide us with a comprehensive list of the other Python packages we need for conversion the following commands will go to the folder of lists.

     cd rknn-toolkit2/rknn-toolkit2/packages/x86_64